ivsjsc/ivsacademy/server/README.md

 npm run dev
 ```

 Security note: Keep your `.env` secret and never commit actual API keys.
-This proxy is intentionally minimal for local/dev use; for production consider authentication and rate limits.
+These proxies are intentionally minimal for local/dev use; for production consider authentication, rate limits, and monitoring.

 ## Server-side Graph lookup (new)